Who should buy the Shimano RC701

 The Shimano RC7 is engineered as a road cycling shoe.
 The version in review as of this writing is the 2019 variant.
 This adaptation has gained dials and lost the former’s Velcro strap.
-Remaining true to its roots, it is still designed for racing and to support aggressive riders.
+It is a solid option if you:

 This shoe is crafted with a carbon fiber composite sole.
 It has a stiffness index of 10 out of a scale of 12.
 Riders are treated with sufficient rigidity for excellent power transfer with every pedal stroke.

 This pair employs the brand’s signature shoe last design called the Shimano Dynalast.
 It is engineered with an optimized toe-spring section for lesser tension in every pedal.
 This technology is created based on the feedback received from pro riders.
 It ultimately helps reduce energy loss which is crucial for the final sprint to the line.

 Equipped with toe and heel rubber pads, the shoe allows the wearer to stand and walk short distances comfortably.

 A screened ventilation hole is strategically placed on the shoe’s sole.
 It works in conjunction with the shoe’s perforated upper.
 This combination allows air to flow in and keeps the foot comfortable and dry even in the hot weather.

-Three-bolt cleat design with sole markings.
-This pair is compatible with all three-hole road pedals.
+his pair is compatible with all three-hole road pedals.
 Outsole markings are provided to help the wearer remember their cleat placement.
 As for the pedals, try the following models: Shimano Ultegra 8000, Garmin Vector 3, Time Xpro10, Look Keo 2 Max, and many more.